7RU7H/CTFs/Throwback/Exploring-the-Caverns/Exploring-the-Caverns-Two.md

 [2022-03-31 21:16:13] [CVE-2018-15473] [network] [medium] 10.200.102.232:22 [SSH-2.0-OpenSSH_7.6p1 Ubuntu-4ubuntu0.3]
 ```

-I the moved `mv throwback.md Throwback/Introductory-to-AD-and-PowerShell-Section/nuclei-scans-one.md` .
+I then moved `mv throwback.md Throwback/Introductory-to-AD-and-PowerShell-Section/nuclei-scans-one.md` .
 Looked in my obsidian Throwback vault and was awestruck at the results.